Skip to main content

 Best Practices

 • Combine with standard evaluators.
-Use LLMJudgeEvaluator to check the quality of the agent's final response alongside tool-level checks.
+Use LLMJudgeEvaluator to check the quality of the agent's final response alongside the tool-level checks.